-“Road rage” incidents have attracted much media attention in recent years, causing parliaments to legislate again and again to capture various anti-social activities on our roads.
-Menacing driving is one of the more serious driving offences that can be charged in the ACT, requiring both a physical element (conduct) and a mental element (intent or knowledge, depending on how the matter is charged.)
+Menacing driving or “road rage” is one of the more serious driving offences that can be charged in the ACT.
+It requires both a physical element (conduct) and a mental element (intent or knowledge, depending on how the matter is charged).

 What must be proven

 To be found guilty, you must not only be found to have driven in a way that menaces someone else, but to have done so with the intention of menacing the other person (or in circumstances where you ought to have known that the other person might be menaced).

 The offence is made out whether the other person is menaced by a threat of personal injury or by a threat of damage to property and whether or not the other person or that property is on a road or “road-related area”.
 The Act defines a road-related area as:

 - an area that divides a road; or

 - a footpath or nature strip adjacent to a road; or